Alliance of Independents: Social Liberal Phase after Duttweiler

 After the death of longtime chairman Duttweiler in 1962, the party established itself as a social liberal alternative between the left and the right.
 It won 9.1% and 16 seats out of 200 in the 1967 elections to the National Council of Switzerland, thus becoming the strongest opposition party.
 The LdU was mainly voted for by urban middle-class voters (blue-collar workers and civil servants).
 Several new local affiliates in different cantons were founded at this time.
 In the late 1970s, a conflict over policy broke out in the party.
 A new ecologist wing of the party confronted the traditional opponents of the social market economy.

 Green Liberal Phase

 In the mid-1980s, the ecologist wing of the party became the most dominant.
-Already in 1982, members of the green and social liberal wings of the party had resigned.
+By 1982, members of the green and social liberal wings of the party had resigned.
 Since the most significant financial backer of the party, Migros had ideological problems with the ecological wing of the party, it massively reduced its donations to the party.
 Due to financial problems, the daily party newspaper Die Tat (The Deed) had to be converted into a weekly newspaper.
 The party lost its profile, and its voters switched to new parties and protest groups (Green Party, Car Party).